During the pandemic it’s been difficult to connect with other bloggers and content creators. Here are our tips on how to stay connected.

-We’re in a new era of so many things right now—of health care, of social norms, of how we spend our days (including eating!), and of how we use the internet to connect.
+We’re in a new era of so many things right now.
+Of health care, of social norms, of how we spend our days, and of how we use the internet to connect.
 Tastemaker Conference has always valued virtual community given the vast scope of the food blogger universe, but now that we are all practicing social distancing our online connections have even more meaning.

 But that doesn’t mean we need to practice social (media) distancing!
-Instead, it’s a great time to think about how to ensure your readers and followers are equipped with the kind of content that will be most meaningful to them now, when so much (scary) content is at our fingertips.
+Instead, now is a great time to think about how to ensure your readers and followers are equipped with the kind of content that will be most meaningful to them now, including YouTube, when so much (scary) content is at our fingertips.

 Remember that while it’s important to keep busy during your days at home (and keep your bank account in the black as much as possible), we all need time to pause and reflect on how this global situation is asking us to change.
 Listen to what your inner creator is telling you, and let this be a moment to really refine your offerings and mission, and become a true tastemaker!